This Time of Year

-This Time of Year is a 1961 album by American jazz vocalist June Christy, arranged and conducted by Pete Rugolo.
+This Time of Year is a 1961 Christmas album by American jazz vocalist June Christy, arranged and conducted by Pete Rugolo and released by Capitol Records.

 Christy's only Christmas album, it consists entirely of original songs, unusual for its time.
-Composed by the husband-and-wife songwriting team of Connie Pearce and Arnold Miller.
+The recordings bear a similarity of having a melancholy tone to the album, all composed by the husband-and-wife songwriting team of Connie Pearce and Arnold Miller.

 Critical reception

 AllMusic called the album "unjustly neglected," writing that it "is that rarest of things -- a winter concept album of all new material that can be listened to even when the holidays are over."

+Record collector Tim Neely, author of several Goldmine record collector guides, said in 2023 it was a "largely ignored Christmas album until the 1990s, when [The Merriest] became something of a staple on both easy-listening and jazz-oriented CD compilations.
+Even with that exposure, it didn’t really catch on."